DominikSzczesniak/what-to-watch/README.md

 - Project architecture focused on ports and adapters.
 - Application works on Hibernate, tests are ran on H2 database.
 - Integrates with external API.
+- The project implements the Command Query Responsibility Segregation pattern.

 ## Technologies Used